• Skip to primary navigation

 Instructions

-Heat up the sauce - it takes all of 5 minutes to be ready.
-Simply heat the heavy cream with Dijon mustard and spices.
-Then, over low heat, slowly and patiently mix in the cheese until fully melted.
+Heat the heavy cream with Dijon mustard and spices.
+Over low heat, slowly and patiently mix in the cheese until fully melted.

-Pour the sauce over the vegetables, then serve.
+Pour the sauce over the broccoli and serve.

-Do I need to add flour to the sauce to thicken it?
+Do I need to add flour to the cheese sauce to thicken it?

-No. The classic recipe requires flour, which helps improve the sauce's texture.
-But I find that this no-flour sauce is excellent.
+No. This flourless sauce is excellent.
 It's rich and creamy, and its thickness is perfect.

-I do recommend using store-bought shredded cheese in this recipe.
-I suspect that the small amount of anti-caking agent typically added to store-bought shredded cheese (powdered cellulose in the Whole Foods brand) helps the sauce thicken.
+I do recommend using store-bought shredded cheese.
+The small amount of anti-caking agent typically added to these cheeses (cornstarch or powdered cellulose) helps thicken the sauce.

 If you're shredding your own cheese and you feel that the sauce is too thin, simply stir in a bit more cheese - try ¼ cup more.